camunda/camunda-docs/versioned_docs/version-8.1/components/console/manage-organization/external-sso.md

 You will then need to provide:

-- the Domain used for the login email addresses
+- The domain used for the login email addresses
-- a sign-in URL
+- A sign-in URL
-- a x509 signing certificate
+- A x509 signing certificate

-#### AzureAD
+#### Azure AD

-You will need to provide:
+For Azure AD, you will need to provide:

-- the Domain used for the login email addresses
+- The domain used for the login email addresses
-- the Microsoft Azure AD Domain
+- The Microsoft Azure AD domain
-- generated Client ID
+- The generated client id
-- the Client Secret Value
+- The client secret value

-For generating the client on your side you will need to use the Camunda **Redirect Url** `https://weblogin.cloud.camunda.io/login/callback `.

-Please make sure that you attach the user permissions `Users > User.Read`.
+To generate the client on your end, you will need to use the Camunda **Redirect URL** `https://weblogin.cloud.camunda.io/login/callback `.
+Ensure you attach the user permissions `Users > User.Read`.